The best written cover letter is worthless if no one sees it!

 Other Job Cover Letter Info

 Now to finalize the Job Cover Letter topic, if you have visa & work permit and if your cover letter and CV or resume are ready, you may email them through the CV & resume distribution services to employers and job recruiters worldwide.
-Take a look at international dress code and start preparing for a job interview.
+Take a look at dress code and start preparing for a job interview.

 Good luck with your job cover letter!